who we are

 bearchilde is a team of highly motivated professional artists who each specialize in multiple artistic disciplines.
 After many years of honing our skills, we’re transforming our single bear units into one giant megabear, joining forces for multimedia projects big and small.

 what we do

-We bears are especially adept, between the four of us, at visual arts, music, writing, sewing, tech, video editing, and physical space building.
+We bears are especially adept, between the four of us, at visual arts, lighting, music, writing, sewing, tech, video editing, and physical space building.

 the individual ‘childes

 I’m Jess, the artist also known as Pookie McNoodles, and I’ve been making art and hustling since the day I was born.
 My professional work includes co-founding an independent record label, working as an illustrator, designer, app and web developer, kid’s educational content and program developer, and writing for network television and big screen.

 I’m into playing with light and color, as well as cats.
 Mostly cats.